 The limits of risk-based maintenance in water law

-In global competition, German companies are faced with increasing cost pressure, which makes creative solutions for saving costs attractive.
-A corresponding approach in German industry has for some time been the switch from preventive maintenance (PM) according to DIN EN 13306 to risk-based maintenance (RBM) according to DIN EN 16991.
+In global competition, German companies face increasing cost pressure, making creative cost-saving solutions appear attractive.
+A corresponding approach in German industry has long been the shift from preventive maintenance (PM) according to DIN EN 13306 to risk-based maintenance (RBI) according to DIN EN 16991.

 PM vs. RBM